zastlx/elficia/README.md

 </div>

 # Contribute
-If you would like to contribute please feel free to open a pull request, if you find any bugs or have a feature request, feel free to open an issue.
+If you would like to contribute please feel free to open a pull request, if you find any bugs or have a feature request, feel free to open an issue, take a look at [the tutorial](https://github.com/zastlx/elficia/blob/main/assets/TUTORIAL.md)

 <!--- # Preview
 add images of client after there is a decent amt of modules